Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Noisy crossing cuts puzzles

 \subsection{$\tilde{C}_1$ : Mate length constraint under noise}

 Since now plausible matings should match edges that have been perturbed differently, the mate length constraint must be relaxed to accommodate these independent perturbations.
 Let $e$ and $e'$ be the matching edges before applying the noise while $\tilde{e}$ and $\tilde{e}'$ denote their corresponding \enoisy edges.
-It follows that $\tilde{e}$ and $\tilde{e}'$ might have respective lengths $\tilde{L}$ and $\tilde{L}'$ that satisfy $|\tilde{L} - \tilde{L}'| \leq 4 \varepsilon$.
+It follows that $\tilde{e}$ and $\tilde{e}'$ might have respective lengths $\tilde{L}$ and $\tilde{L}'$ that satisfy

 The maximum error ($4 \varepsilon$) can occur when one of the edges is shortened by $2\varepsilon$ and the other is lengthened by $2\varepsilon$.
-See Fig.~\ref{fig:noise_bound_B} for an illustration of how edges may lengthen even though the deformation represents the \textit{erosion} of material.
+Fig.~\ref{fig:noise_bound}B exemplifies how edges may become longer even though the deformation represents the \textit{erosion} of material.